Jan Brueghel I (1568-1625)

 His paintings are jewel-like and meticulous.
 This work is only 26cm by 37cm and painted on copper.
 It is a testament to Brueghel’s skill in depicting animals – note the array of birds and small animals in the foreground.

-Several of the animals were inspired by Rubens.
+Several of the animals were inspired by Rubens, with whom Bruegel was a close friend and collaborator.
 The horse is derived from Rubens’ painting ‘Riding School’.
-Brueghel was a close friend and collaborator of Rubens.

 Nicolaes Maes (1634-1693)